Stratio/Spark-MongoDB/README.md

 scala> sqlContext.sql("SELECT name, enrolled FROM students")

 ```
-In the example we can see how to use the fromMongoDB() function to read from MongoDB and transform it to a SchemaRDD.
+In the example we can see how to use the fromMongoDB() function to read from MongoDB and transform it to a DataFrame.

-To save a SchemaRDD in MongoDB you should use the saveToMongodb() function as follows:
+To save a DataFrame in MongoDB you should use the saveToMongodb() function as follows:

 ```